-The weather on the Grand Tour des Combins trek can be quite varied.
+The weather on the Tour du Mont Blanc trek can be quite varied.
 During the peak trekking season (July to September), temperatures typically range in the mid- late 20s°C. However, in the mountains, conditions can change quickly, and you might experience temperatures dropping to freezing or rising into the low 30s°C. It's important to be prepared for these fluctuations, so bring plenty of layers, sun protection (like sunscreen, a hat, and sunglasses), and be ready for any weather.

 If the weather turns bad, the plan will depend on the severity of the conditions.
 You may continue the trek if it's raining or snowing, as long as it's safe.
+However, it's crucial not to take risky routes, such as Col des Fours, Col du Tricot, or Fenetre D'Arpette, in bad weather.
+For those stages, check for alternative shortcuts or transport options to ensure your safety.
 Always prioritise safety and mountain conditions when deciding whether to continue or adjust your plans.
+See here for our shortcuts and logistics page.